amethyst/amethyst/book/src/concepts/dispatcher.md

 ## Respecting mutability rules

-When a system wants to access a `Storage` of a resource, they can do so either mutably or immutably.
+When a system wants to access a `Storage` or a resource, they can do so either mutably or immutably.
 This works just like in Rust: either only one system can request something mutably and no other system can access it, or multiple systems can request something but only immutably.

 The dispatcher looks at all the `SystemData` in the systems and builds execution stages.